Terenceyuyue/varFEM/README.md

   - At present, only Lagrange elements of order up to three are provided.

+## Adaptive finite element method and Newest-node bisection
+The adpative finite element method (AFEM) is introduced for the Poisson equation with homogeneous Dirichlet conditions.
+Each step was explained in detail, viz. the loops of the form:

+           SOLVE -> ESTIMATE -> MARK -> REFINE

+The newest-node bisection for the local mesh refinement was clearly stated thanks to the smart idea in iFEM.
+The MATLAB codes are in Folder afem.

 ## Multigrid V-cycle method for linear elements

   - We present a multigrid method by adding two grids one by one, so that the pseudo-code of V-cycle method can be obtained directly.

-  - The MG method can be also analyzed by using subspace correction method proposed by Xu Jinchao (for example, iFEM).
+  - The MG method can be also analyzed by using subspace correction method proposed by Xu Jinchao (for example, in iFEM).
-    However, it may be not straightforward by adding two grids.
+    However, it may be more straightforward by adding two grids.

   - The programming of one-dimensional problems is described in detail, and the multigrid program is universal to all linear element problems.